All Episodes

 You like EPMD?

-You like Boogie Down Productions?
+You like Boogie Dam Productions?

-Throw it in the mix, buddy!
+Throw it in the mix, buddy.

-And so we would fill up this box with CDs we wanted.
+And so we would fill up this box with CDs we wanted, and then I would drive it to the bus terminal.

 Now, the only flaw is the record store gets their 10 CDs in a giant box, but that happens all the time.